Maroua-El-Imame/pands-project/README.md

 -View the dataframe
 -Dataset variables are separated into columns
 -Add columns names since the dataframe doesnt include any
--Group the dataset by columns (variables)
+-Group the dataset by columns which corresponds to Iris data set features (variables)
 -Customise txt files names
 -Create txt files
 -Save a summary of each variable to a single txt file
 -Plot a histogram for each data set variable
 -Save a histogram of each variable to png files
--Out ut a Scatterplot of each pair of variables from Iris data set
+-Output a Scatterplot of each pair of variables from Iris data set

 overview :
 In this part 1, I introduced a few Python libraries during the process to demonstrate how Python can be a powerful and accessible tool for processing, analyzing and visualizing data.
 I demonstrated how to create and save text files directly to the repository, how to plot histograms and save them as separate '.png' files, then create a figure of each pair of variable within the Iris data set.

-*🔹Part 2:
+🔹Part 2:

-In this section, I will show how I can take this further within the notebook itself:
+In this section, I will show how I can take this further within the notebook itself, by :

--Show descriptive statistics directly in the notebook which, cand be hugely helpful when working with smaller datasets.
--Combine multiple histograms of each iris data set variables into a single figure to show in notebook for for a simple view.
--Exploring additional python libraries like scipy or Seaborn.
+-Exploring additional python libraries.
+-using Seaborn, Create 1 boxplot figure combining the 3 iris species with all their 4 features.

  ### <font color=#5D3FD>**4.Data visualization**</font>
-<u>See generated files in the current repository</u>
+See generated files in the current repository

+---

 **Txt file of each variable summary  from Iris data set**:

-txt summary of sepal length in cm
+summary of sepal length in cm
-txt summary of sepal width in cm
+summary of sepal width in cm
-txt summary of petal length in cm
+summary of petal length in cm
-txt summary of petal width in cm
+summary of petal width in cm

 **Histogram of each variable from Iris dataset**: